 While purchasing and renovating commercial properties is the most common use for commercial mortgage bridge loans, there are other situations where they can be helpful.

 For example, since commercial mortgage bridge loans are primarily asset-based, you may be able to use one to purchase a property at a time when your credit profile is less than ideal.
 In an industry that can result in large swings in important underwriting ratios like debt-to-income (DTI) and debt service coverage (DSCR) and even result in mechanics lien, a less than ideal credit profile means more than just “bad credit.”
-A commercial bridge loan can allow you to obtain temporary financing that lasts long enough for you to resolve other credit issues in order to obtain permanent financing at a later date.
+A commercial bridge loan can allow you to obtain temporary financing that lasts long enough to resolve other credit issues to obtain permanent financing at a later date.

 How Do Commercial Mortgage Bridge Loans Work?